radius-project/docs/docs/content/author-apps/vscode/_index.md

 View and interact with environments, applications and resources deployed to your Radius environments.

-Simply open the Project Radius extension and the extension will list all the environmetns in your local config, along with all of the applications and resources deployed to them:
+Simply open the Project Radius extension and the extension will list all the environments in your local config, along with all of the applications and resources deployed to them:

 <img src="vscode-tree.png" alt="Screenshot of environments, applications, and resources listed inside of VS Code" width="600px">